-Whilst our strategy is focused on those pupils facing socio-economic disadvantage, it is implicit in our intended outcomes that opportunities and outcomes will be improved for all our pupils; because their biggest barrier to learning is their communication and cognition needs as opposed to socio-economic factors.
-We are focussed on ensuring that we offer all of our pupils the relevant, bespoke skills and experience which they require to communicate and to manage sensory integration, in order to facilitate meaningful learning experiences.
+Whilst our strategy is focused on those pupils facing socio-economic disadvantage, it is implicit in our intended outcomes that opportunities and outcomes will be improved for all our pupils; because their biggest barrier to learning is their communication, cognition, physical and sensory needs as opposed to socio-economic factors.
+We are focussed on ensuring that we offer all our pupils the relevant, bespoke skills and experiences which mean they can be as independent both now and within adulthood.